timescale/docs/use-timescale/vpc.md

     Copy the peering connection ID to the clipboard.
 The connection request starts with `pcx-`.

-1. In the peering connection, click  `Route Tables`, the select the `Route Table ID` that corresponds to your VPC.
+1. In the peering connection, click  `Route Tables`, then select the `Route Table ID` that corresponds to your VPC.
 1. In `Routes`, click `Edit routes`.
 You see the list of existing Destinations.